 - Many publishers will only approve requests if they can view your email address, for future follow-ups.

-- Indicate if you are a member of any Professional Associations.
+- Professional Associations you are a member of, that are relevant to your use of NetGalley.
 (Don't see yours listed?
 Let us know!)

 - By default, public reviews on the NetGalley site will be displayed with your profile photo, first name, last initial, and member type.
-If you prefer, you can replace your name with an auto-generated alias displayed next to your reviews instead.
+If you prefer, you can replace your name with an auto-generated alias displayed next to your reviews instead (Profile>Display Preferences>Edit).

 We of course recommend keeping your blog current—publishers want to see that it is updated frequently.
 They also want to know that you have above-average access to readers, via your blog or social media, so be sure to include information on your “reach” (traffic, followers, subscribers, etc).
 For more blogger/review tips click here.